patched-codes/patchwork/README.md

 patchwork AutoFix openai_api_key=<YOUR_OPENAI_API_KEY> github_api_key=<YOUR_GITHUB_TOKEN>
 ```

 The above command will default to patching code in the current directory, by running Semgrep to identify the vulnerabilities.
 You can take a look at the `default.yml` [file](patchwork/patchflows/AutoFix/defaults.yml) for the list of configurations you can set to manage the AutoFix patchflow.

-You will need to pass your own `openai_api_key` to call the LLM.
-Otherwise, to get started, you can get a `patched_api_key` for free by
+You can replace the OpenAI key with a key from our managed service
 by signing in at [https://app.patched.codes/signin](https://app.patched.codes/signin) and generating an API key from the integrations tab.
 You can then call the patchflow with the key as follows:

 ```bash
 patchwork AutoFix patched_api_key=<YOUR_PATCHED_API_KEY> github_api_key=<YOUR_GITHUB_TOKEN>
 ```

-The [patchwork-configs](https://github.com/patched-codes/patchwork-configs) repository contains the default configuration and prompts for all the patchflows.
+The [patchwork template](https://github.com/patched-codes/patchwork-configs) repository contains the default configuration and prompts for all the patchflows.
 You can clone that repo and pass it as a flag to the CLI:

 ```bash
 patchwork AutoFix --config /path/to/patchwork-configs/patchflows